ashisgupta/laravelblog/README.md

 I have created a middle ware to check Users loggin in User, admin and superadmin.(is_permission in user table stores user type)

 Added php git api using composer
+Added github credentials and token
+URL : url/github  will give all repository